Yu the Great — Defender of Great Flood and Founder of the Xia Dynasty

-After years of well planned assassinations, spy sendings, and difficult fights, Shaokang finally killed his enemies and then, perished their regime.
+After years of well-planned assassinations, spy sendings, and difficult fights, Shaokang finally killed his enemies and then, perished their regime.
 Forty years after his father’s death, Shaokang rebuilt the Xia Dynasty and claimed himself the new king.

-Afterwards, under the reign of King Si Shaokang, the Xia Dynasty kept growing and flourishing.
+Afterward, under the reign of King Si Shaokang, the Xia Dynasty kept growing and flourishing.

 Bronze Wine Cup (Jue) Unearthed from Erlitou Site that Believed as Capital of the Xia Dynasty — Luoyang Museum (Photo by Dongmaiying)

 You Might Also Like: